nicofuertes/a/_teaching/2014-spring-teaching-1.md

 venue: "UC Santa Barbara"
 ---

- I led in-person discussion sections with up to 25 undergraduate students and held held in-person and Zoom office hours.
+ I led in-person discussion sections with up to 25 undergraduate students and held in-person and Zoom office hours.
 I graded exams and essay assignments as well as proctored exams.